 In today's data-driven world, algorithms play an increasingly significant role in shaping our lives.
 From determining loan eligibility to influencing criminal sentencing, these mathematical models are often perceived as objective and unbiased.
-However, Cathy O'Neil's "Weapons of Math Destruction" exposes the dark side of algorithms, revealing how they can perpetuate and even amplify inequality.
+Even so, Cathy O'Neil's "Weapons of Math Destruction" exposes the dark side of algorithms, revealing how they can perpetuate and even amplify inequality.
 Chapter 1 serves as a critical introduction to this concept, laying the foundation for understanding the dangers of unchecked algorithmic power.

 The Promise and Peril of Algorithms